NCIEVS/evsrestapi-client-SDK/doc/SPARQL.md

   -d '@query.txt' | jq '.'
 ```

-### Advanced query
+### Concept query based on a specified association to a specified code

-This query is appropriate for NCI Thesaurus and finds concepts with a relationship of "Related_To_Genetic_Biomarker" to "KLK3 Gene".
+This query is appropriate for NCI Thesaurus and finds concepts with a association of
+"Related_To_Genetic_Biomarker" to "KLK3 Gene".
+The call also includes a term search
+among the set of codes returned by the SPARQL query.
+All matches must also contain
+the word "doubling".

 Note: the use of `?code` in the select is required for this to work.

 ```
+cat << EOF > query.txt
+SELECT ?code ?name
+  {
+    ?concept a owl:Class .
+    ?concept :NHC0 ?code .
+    ?concept :P108 ?name .
+    ?concept ?relationship ?relatedConcept .
+    ?relationship :NHC0 "A13" .
+    ?relationship :P108 "Related_To_Genetic_Biomarker" .
+    ?relatedConcept a owl:Class .
+    ?relatedConcept :NHC0 "C26585" .
+    ?relatedConcept :P108 "KLK3 Gene" .
+  }
+EOF

-curl -X POST "$API_URL/sparql/ncit" \
+curl -X POST "$API_URL/concept/ncit/search?include=minimal&term=doubling" \
   -H 'Content-type: text/plain' \
-  -d '@../curl-examples/sparql-queries/advanced-query.txt' | jq '.'
+  -d '@query.txt' | jq '.'
 ```

 ### PROBLEM: not using ?code in select